EthanQuist/ENPM808X_Midterm/readme.md

 make
 Run tests: ./test/cpp-test
 Run program: ./app/shell-app
+Run "Bonus Animation": cd .. && python plotRobotTraj.py
 ```

 These steps will allow for the repository to be cloned remotely.
 The steps include building the project as well as running the unit tests and main program which will run our demonstration.

 Running ./app/shell-app in the build folder will run out demonstration.
 We are using matplotlib (with a c++ wrapper) to display the trajectory of our desired path as well as the changes in all 6 joints as the robot traverses the trajectory to go from initial point to end point.
+The demo will first display a 2D animation of the desired path.

 ## Demo

 The demo is ran from main.cpp source code where a window will display the trajectory of the end-effector.
 This window is an animation from the start position to the end position.
 Once the animation finishes please click the x on the window to allow the code to run the second part of the demonstration.
 Part 2 of the demo will display all 6 joint angles and their changes as the robot moves along the path planning trajectory.
 When the animation ends click on the x of the window and the demo will finish.
+Upon that demo's completion, if one would like to observe a 3D demonstration of the path.
+Change directories to the source directoy and run the pyton script.
+Note the robotPos.py is generated in the build directory after the shell-app is run.
+This file should be deleted to wipe all previous animation data between runs to get accurate animation data each time.

 ## Dependencies